evernost/gangQin/README.md

 - **Flexible MIDI loading**: select the specific tracks you want to import (MIDI might have way more than 2)
 - **Metronome with dynamic tempo**: ajusts automatically throughout the score.
 Helps also to monitor your playing speed, hence your progress
 - **Semi-automated _fingersatz_ edition**: simplify the assignation of repeated sections (repeated chords, codas, etc.)
+- **Hard section highlighting**: in the staffScope view, shows the section of the score that caused the most troubles, according to the recent playing statistics.

 ## Shortcuts